TysonChickens/PythonCrashCourse_Notes/Chapter_5/Ch5_IfStatements.md

 ## Using Multiple Lists

 What if a customer actually wants french fries on their pizza?
-You can use lists and `if` statements to make sure input makes sense bfore you act on it.
+You can use lists and `if` statements to make sure input makes sense before you act on it.

 Let's watch out for unusual topping requests before we build a pizza.
 The following example defines two lists.
 The first is a list of available toppings at the pizzeria, and the second is the list of toppings that the user has requested.
 This time, each item in *requested_toppings* is checked against the list of available toppings before it's added to the pizza: